oracle-cne/ovirt-csi-driver/docs/usage-example.md

 ````

 ## Step 3: Install the ovirt-csi-driver from the catalog
-Using the `ocne` CLI, install the `ovirt-csi-driver` into the OLVM CAPI cluster using the following command:
+Using the `ocne` CLI, install the `ovirt-csi-driver` into the OLVM CAPI cluster.
+This will also install the CsiDriver.

+Run the following command:
 ```text
 export $KUBEOVLM <olvm kubeconfig file>
 ocne application install --catalog embedded --name ovirt-csi-driver --kubeconfig $KUBEOVLM
 ```

 You can provide an override file to change any of the values defined in the values.yaml file of the catalog application.

+# Summary
+This document shows how to use the ovirt-csi-driver that was automatically installed OLVM CAPI cluster was created.
+In addition, the document also describes the steps required for manually installing the ovirt-csi-driver from
+the catalog.